On the Parameterised Complexity of Induced Multipartite Graph Parameters: Fixed-Parameter Tractability

 \section{Fixed-Parameter Tractability}

-In this section we shall present some fixed-parameter tractability results concerning induced multipartite graph parameters.
-Specifically, we show that \textsc{Large Induced $k$-Partite Subgraph Parameter} is fixed-parameter tractable for independence number, treewidth, pathwidth, number of vertices, and number of edges.
+In this section we shall present two fixed-parameter tractability results concerning induced multipartite graph parameters.
+Specifically, we show that \textsc{Large Induced $k$-Partite Subgraph Parameter} is fixed-parameter tractable for number of vertices, and number of edges.